jrgoldfinemiddleton/hunger/README.md

 Unit Testing
 ------------
 For this project, we have used [PHPUnit](https://phpunit.de/manual/4.8/en/index.html) to write our unit tests.
 Composer installs the binary to `vendor/bin/phpunit`.
 You will run this command, generally with arguments, to execute your unit tests.
-Please read the documentation and especially note the various[assertions](https://phpunit.de/manual/4.8/en/appendixes.assertions.html) you can use.
+Please read the documentation and especially note the various [assertions](https://phpunit.de/manual/4.8/en/appendixes.assertions.html) you can use.

 To create mock objects for testing, we use [Mockery](http://docs.mockery.io/en/latest/).